FIameCaster/prism-code-editor/readme.md

 If you're not using any of the setups, the styles aren't scoped using a shadow root, which makes them easy to change.
 If you want to change color, background, font, line-height or similar, you can do it on `.prism-code-editor` with CSS.

 Default padding is `0.75em` left/right and `0.5em` top/bottom.
 If you want to change it, you can use the custom property `--padding-inline` for left/right.
 Padding top and bottom can changed by changing the margin on `.pce-wrapper`.

+There are many classes added to `.prism-code-editor` you can use to style the editor based on its state:

+- `pce-has-selection` if the textarea has a selection, and `pce-no-selection` if not
+- `pce-focus` if the textarea is focused
+- `show-line-numbers` if line numbers are enabled
+- `pce-wrap` if word wrap is enabled, and `pce-nowrap` if not
+- `pce-readonly` if the editor is read-only

 #### Creating a theme